gjoncas/Xenakis/README.md

 ![Choice of Combats](/pics/linaia-cc.png)

-Players then play the other combats according to this sequence.
-After <i>r</i> rounds, the player with the highest score wins.
+Players then play the other combats in this sequence.
+The player with the highest score after <i>r</i> rounds wins each game.

 ![Combats Alpha, Beta, Gamma](/pics/linaia-abg.png)